 The Verdict: Which smart home gym is right for you?
 Tonal vs Tempo vs Mirror

 Just as there’s no single perfect piece of home gym equipment for everyone, there’s no one right answer to this question.
 Everyone has his or her own preferences when it comes to working out, and each of these products fits a different need.

 The Tempo is a happy medium between the Tonal and the Mirror.
+In my opinion, this is the best pick for most people out there today.
 While it may not be quite as versatile as the Tonal or visually stunning as the Mirror, the Tonal combines aspects of both into a great workout setup.
 Its 42″ screen really does make it feel like you’re a part of fitness classes, which is a huge perk when you’re training at home.
 You’ll have access to a ton of different workouts regardless of your fitness goals, which is particularly awesome for beginner lifters.
 And for intermediate and semi-advanced lifters, the traditional barbell and dumbbells have a level of familiarity that makes the investment in this home gym far less daunting.

 And the Mirror is great for people who want an at-home gym solution without it looking like they live in a gym.
 It has, by far, the sleekest design of the three products reviewed here.
 Since it doesn’t come with any actual fitness equipment, Mirror is also the best choice for people who are looking for fun cardio and yoga programs, as opposed to rigorous strength training regimens.
 Or for those who do like strength training but already have equipment at home, going with the Mirror saves you from having to buy more equipment than you need.

 At the end of the day, Tempo, Tonal, and the Mirror all offer nice 30 day warranties, so don’t be afraid to take a break from the research, pull the trigger on a product, and try it out.
 Whichever one you choose, you probably won’t be disappointed.